 - Know when to take a detour: Sharing ideas/opinions

 The focus of Social Fortune or Social Fate is to teach individuals about the social-emotional responsibility we all have to those around us as we share space or interact with them.
 This requires individuals to have social awareness and the social-emotional abilities to carry out that responsibility.
 Some of our teens may be academically smart and have excellent vocabularies, yet struggle with making sense of the social world.
 We can’t expect them to understand how to be socially responsible without the foundational social know-how.
 This awareness develops over time and through targeted teaching of many social concepts.
 It’s not an instant “aha” revelation nor a single skill that results in students being socially responsible.
 Rather it’s a complex, synergistic social sense that we break down and teach in a more linear manner.

 One of our recent books presents this information in a friendly, inviting, and motivating way and helps prime students with the knowledge they need to become more socially responsible.
 Social Thinking and Me (Winner and Murphy, 2016), written for students in grades 4–7, is an excellent precursor to Social Fortune or Social Fate.
 It teaches core Social Thinking Vocabulary concepts and offers an array of tools and strategies to help students engage in social-emotional learning in treatment groups, inclusion-based classrooms, and/or at home.
-The two-book set breaks down intangible social concepts into concrete terms to help our students become stronger social observers, to study the perspectives of others, learn the ins and outs of group dynamics, and become aware of their own, as well as others’ thoughts, feelings, intentions, and social behaviors.
+The two-book set breaks down intangible social concepts into concrete terms to help our students become stronger social observers, study the perspectives of others, learn the ins and outs of group dynamics, and become aware of their own—and others’—thoughts, feelings, intentions, and social behaviors.
 Social Fortune or Social Fate dovetails well with our book Social Behavior Mapping, which helps students more fully understand the connection between thoughts, feelings, behaviors, and reactions.